Neurotechnologist Training Program

 The neurotechnologist (NT) plays a vital role in the operating room and works as a team with the surgeon and anesthesiologist.
 The NT has a high level of patient interaction from conducting a patient interview and consent to placing electrodes and setting the patient up for electrical testing during surgery.
 In the operating room, the NT establishes baseline functional data for the patient and watches for any deviation from that patient’s baseline function.
 If neurological function begins to decline, the neurotechnologist consults with a neurologist, who is part of the IOM team, and communicates the changes to the surgical team.
 The entire care team works to correct the cause of the changes in a timely manner thus preventing a permanent neurological deficit or even death.

 If you thrive in a fast-paced challenging environment and have wanted to play an import role in the healthcare field you may want to consider a career in IOM.
-NMA offers salaried training positions, Fellow Neurotechnologist, in the field where you can become one of the best neurotechnologists in the field of IOM.
+NMA offers salaried training positions, Neurotechnologist Trainee, in the field where you can become one of the best neurotechnologists in the field of IOM.

 Q. What Does it Take to Become a Neurotechnologist?